 3.4 Baselining Methodology BL01

-The process by which Baselining Methodology BL01 calculates MSID Baseline Values (MBVKiLj) for the Metering System(s) in a given MSID Pair on a given Settlement Day D can be summarised as follows:
+The process by which Baselining Methodology BL01 calculates Baseline Values for a Baselined Entity on a given Settlement Day D can be summarised as follows:

-Identify the required number of previous Settlement Days of the same type (Working or Non-Working) for which VMMCHZaNLKji data is available, for the Metering System(s) in the MSID Pair, as described in section 3.4.1 below.
-If insufficient days are available, an MSID Baseline Value cannot be calculated, and these Metering System(s) will be reported to the Lead Party as having insufficient data.
+Identify the required number of previous Settlement Days of the same type (Working or Non-Working) for which metered data is available, as described in section 3.4.1 below.
+If insufficient days are available, a Baseline Value cannot be calculated, and the Metering System(s) in the Baselined Entity will be reported to the Lead Party as having insufficient data.

-For each Settlement Period, calculate an Unadjusted MSID Pair Baseline Value (for the MSID Pair) by averaging the VMMCHZaNLKji values of the corresponding Settlement Period in some or all of the previous days identified in step 1.
+For each Settlement Period, calculate an Unadjusted Baseline Value (for the Baselined Entity) by averaging the metered data values of the corresponding Settlement Period in some or all of the previous days identified in step 1.
 See 3.4.2 below for details of which days are included in the average, and the treatment of clock change days (at the start and end of British Summer Time).

-If the BM Unit containing the MSID Pair was issued with an Acceptance by the NETSO in any Settlement Period of the day, calculate an In Day Adjustment, and add it to the Unadjusted MSID Pair Baseline Value – see section 3.4.3 below.
+If the BM Unit containing the Baselined Entity was issued with an Acceptance by the NETSO in any Settlement Period of the day, calculate an In Day Adjustment, and add it to the Unadjusted Baseline Value – see section 3.4.3 below.
 Where no acceptance was issued, a separate In Day Adjustment will be calculated for each Settlement Period of the Settlement Day (purely to facilitate assurance of the Baselining Methodology, not for purposes of Settlement).

 Allocate the calculated baseline values to the Import or Export Metering System (depending on whether they are positive or negative) – see section 3.4.4 below.